Jingle Bells: Parodies and homages

-Like many simple, catchy, and popular melodies, "Jingle Bells" is often the subject of parody.
-"Jingle Bells, Batman Smells" has been a well-known parody since the mid-1960s, with many variations on the lyrics.
-It has been referenced several times in official Batman media, notably appearing in the second episode of Batman: The Animated Series, "Christmas with the Joker".
-It also appears in the first episode of The Simpsons, "Simpsons Roasting on an Open Fire", which led the series to be misattributed with creating the parody.
+Like many simple, catchy, and popular melodies, "Jingle Bells" is often the subject of parody, and has been since the mid-1880s.
+"Jingle Bells, Batman Smells" has been a well-known parody since the mid-1960s, with many variations of the lyrics.
+The parody has been referenced several times in Batman media.
+Notably, it is sung by the Joker in the second episode of Batman: The Animated Series, "Christmas with the Joker".
+It is also sung by Bart Simpson in the series premiere of The Simpsons, "Simpsons Roasting on an Open Fire", which led the series to be misattributed with creating the parody.
+It is also sung in the Robot Chicken episode, "Robot Chicken's DP Christmas Special".

+Other parodies of "Jingle Bells" have been sung by children since the early 1950s.
+"Jingle Bells, Shotgun Shells" involves a ride in a Ford Model A or a Chevrolet.
+Other parodies involve G.I.
+Joe killing Santa Claus and a skiing accident.

-Parodies or novelty versions of "Jingle Bells" have been recorded by many artists, and include Yogi Yorgesson's "Yingle Bells", Da Yoopers' "Rusty Chevrolet", Bucko and Champs' "Aussie Jingle Bells", The Three Stooges' "Jingle Bell Drag", and Jeff Dunham's "Jingle Bombs", performed in his "Achmed the Dead Terrorist" sketch.
+Other parodies or novelty versions of "Jingle Bells" have been recorded by many artists, and include Yogi Yorgesson's "Yingle Bells", Da Yoopers' "Rusty Chevrolet", Bucko and Champs' "Aussie Jingle Bells", The Three Stooges' "Jingle Bell Drag", and Jeff Dunham's "Jingle Bombs", performed in his "Achmed the Dead Terrorist" sketch.
 Another popular spoof of the song is "Pumpkin Bells", a "Pumpkin Carol" which celebrates Halloween and the "Great Pumpkin".
 It originated in The Peanuts Book of Pumpkin Carols, a booklet based on the Peanuts comic strip and published by Hallmark Cards in the 1960s.

 The Australian "Aussie Jingle Bells" written by Colin Buchanan, broadly translates the idea of the original song to the summertime Christmas of the Southern Hemisphere, making reference to a Holden ute and Kelpie.